openharmony/docs/en/application-dev/background-task-management/background-task-dev-guide.md

 If an application does not need to interact with a continuous task in the background, you can use **startAbility()** to start the Service ability.
 In the **onStart** callback of the Service ability, call **startBackgroundRunning()** to declare that the Service ability needs to run in the background for a long time.
 After the task execution is complete, call **stopBackgroundRunning()** to release resources.

 If an application needs to interact with a continuous task in the background (for example, an application related to music playback), you can use **connectAbility()** to start and connect to the Service ability.
-After obtaining the proxy of the Service ability, the application can communicate with the Service ability and control the application and cancellation of continuous tasks.
+After obtaining the proxy of the Service ability, the application can communicate with the Service ability and control the request and cancellation of continuous tasks.

 ```js
 import backgroundTaskManager from '@ohos.backgroundTaskManager';